- About Us

 January 2000 - New nation register for approved contractors

 Start of conversion of existing water industry contractor schemes to new nation register for approved contractors.
 Approved Contractor schemes are either run by WIAPS or by water company's following a “WIAPS model”.
-Existing schemes were Welsh Water Flow, Severn Trent (Watermark), Anglian Water and Thames Water.
-An alternative scheme was run by APHC (APHC Licensing scheme).
+Existing schemes were run by Yorkshire Water, Severn Trent (Watermark), Anglian Water (APLUS) and Thames Water (TAPS).
+An alternative scheme was run by CIPHE once they were authorised by the Secretary of State

 March 2000 - WIAPS open for new members